 Soon after we fled the turmoil that hit Saigon in April 1975, we arrived in California at Camp Pendleton Marine Base.
 My dad decided to resettle in San Clemente, CA, where President Richard Nixon retired.
 It was a low-key, lovely Southern California beach town near the Marine base.

 One of the first things our family did was check out a supermarket.
 My mom was astounded by all the chicken available -- whole ones, cut up parts, tubs of liver, trays of backs.
-The chicken backs were the cheapest, around 25 cents a pound, perhaps.
+The chicken backs were the cheapest, around 25 cents a pound (!), perhaps.
 Being a resourceful cook, Mom saw countless opportunities in chicken backs.
 They were part of her American food gold mine.

 My best friend Julie Strauss (pictured at the top) lived in the apartment across the way.
 Her family enjoyed frozen spinach souffle and tuna casseroles topped with potato chips.
 Those were exotic foods to me at the time.
 I was never envious of her because we had chicken back and celery rice, our stripped down version of Vietnamese com ga.
+We also made fried wontons, which the Strausses enjoyed too.

 Times were tough for our family when we were starting out in America, but my parents knew how to eat and live in a thrifty manner.
 They taught me the value of perusing thrift shops, weekly grocery store mailers, and discounted food shelves in order to stay within a budget.